n4ogw/so2sdr/share/help/so2sdrhelp.md

 ![CW Messages](./cw_messages.png "CW Messages")

+These are sample messages for the North American QSO party.

 * Separate messages can be programmed for the F1-F12 keys in CQ and S&P modes, as well as Ctrl and Shift modified